liamks/libpytunes/README.md

 len(l.songs)
 ```

-This is because iTunes does not count things like Podcasts and Voice Memos as "Music," whereas pyitunes counts **all** tracks.
+This is because iTunes does not count things like Podcasts and Voice Memos as "Music," whereas libpytunes counts **all** tracks.

 The songs dictionary is keyed on TrackID (as coded in iTunes xml).
 Playlists are lists of Song objects, with their order noted as a `playlist_order` attribute.